Hojott/birdnest/README.md

 # Birdnest
-Reaktor pre-assignment for tracking drone violations.
-Made without Python and HTML.
+Simple webpage for tracking drone violations.
+Made entirely with Python and HTML.

 Runs on https://kussi.fi/birdnest, but you can start a dev server with:
 - pip install -r requirements.txt